-New Artifacts Found at America’s Famous Lost Roanoke Colony
+Do Artifacts Found at Lost Roanoke Colony Solve 400-Year-Old Mystery?

-The fate of the mysterious vanishing Roanoke Colony is becoming clearer as archaeologists excavate evidence on Hatteras Island .
+The fate of the mysterious vanishing Roanoke Colony is becoming clearer as archaeologists have continued to find evidence on Hatteras Island .
 As historical mysteries go, there is perhaps none so famous as the vanishing Roanoke Colony which Sir Walter Raleigh attempted to found as the first permanent English settlement in North America.

-But now, 400 years after these apparently bizarre happenings, archaeologists have found evidence that might explain the circumstances surrounding the colony’s disappearance.
+But 400 years after these apparently bizarre happenings, archaeologists found additional evidence that might explain the circumstances surrounding the colony’s disappearance.

 Gone Without A Trace, Except For A Single Skeleton